ESPresense/Floorplan-Creator/Readme.md

 # FloorPlan creator for ESPresenseIPS

-This project has been created to make it easier to create floorplan for ESPresenseIPS (https://github.com/ESPresense/ad-espresense-ips) by having a gui.
+This project has been created to make it easier to create floorplan for ESPresenseIPS (https://github.com/ESPresense/ESPresense-companion) by having a gui.
 It offers snap to rooms for easy alignement, gives you mesures on each side of your cursor when on a wall.
-This application is developped in HTML/JS/CSS, no libraries (but fontawesome on a cdn), Canvas power !
+This application is developed in HTML/JS/CSS, no libraries (but fontawesome on a cdn), Canvas power !

 This project is a work in progress.

-## Demo & online floorplan creator
-You can now try the app on : https://espresense.com/Floorplan-Creator/
-You will be able to draw you plans, test the app and generate exports.
-Mqtt integration should work but with a public instance of mqtt in https. (the ssl mqtt is now implemented) Though this demo is not intended for everyday use but rather a quick way to create a floorplan.
-The MQTT feature is intended for local user executing this app on your own server.
-I do not know GitHub policy on the traffic allowed on those free project pages.

 ## How to use
 - Download the project